cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 obtain a scalar by interpreting b as a 512-bit integer in little-endian order and reducing the integer modulo l.

-Note that this is the same scalar field as edwards448, allowing existing implementations to be reused.
+This is the same scalar field as edwards448.
+Note that while it is very strongly recommended to ensure any scalar s is canonicalized in the range 0 <= s < l, it is not a strict requirement in order to allow scalar arithmetic implementations in existing edwards448 libraries to be reused.

 # API Considerations {#api}